huttarl/maze3dflyer/trunk/README.txt

 and lets them be navigated by keyboard control.
 In the future, a screensaver with autopilot is planned.

+The maze generation phase is animated.
+Blue outlines indicate the queue of cells from which the maze is to "grow".
+Red outlines indicate cells that are marked "forbidden" for growth because they are too close to other passages.

 To install from a zip archive: